leitingzhang/leitingzhang.github.io/_pages/research.md

 ## High-energy anode-free batteries

-We aim to develop anode-free lithium batteries with much higher energy densities and improved safety, potentially transforming the electric aviation landscape.
+Funding by the Swedish Foundation for Strategic Research (SSF), we develop anode-free lithium batteries with much higher energy densities and improved safety, potentially transforming the electric aviation landscape.
+To be updated!

+## Chemomechanics in solid-state batteries

+Funded by the Göran Gustafsson Foundation (UU/KTH), we develop methods to examine chemomechanical degradations in solid-state batteries.
+To be updated!